-During the years ended December 31, 2023 and 2022, the Company recognized revenue of \$29.9 million and \$28.2 million, respectively, that was included in the deferred revenue balance at the beginning of the fiscal year.
-Contract assets are included in prepaid expenses and other current assets and other assets on the consolidated balance sheets.
+During the years ended December 31, 2024, and 2023, the Company recognized revenue of \$35.6 million and \$29.9 million, respectively, that was included in the deferred revenue balance at the beginning of the fiscal year.
+Contract assets, current are included in prepaid expenses and other current assets and contract assets, noncurrent are included in other assets, respectively, on the consolidated balance sheets.

-As of December 31, 2023, non-cancelable contracted but unsatisfied or partially satisfied performance obligations that have not yet been recognized is \$71.6 million which includes deferred revenue, amounts that will be invoiced and recognized as revenues in future periods and FSA commitments, from customers where actual product selection and quantities of specific products are to be determined by customers at a future period.
-The Company expects to recognize \$33.0 million of this balance over the next 12 months and the remainder thereafter.
-FSA commitments amounted to \$6.2 million and nil at the end of fiscal years 2023 and 2022, respectively.
-The Company has elected to exclude the potential future royalty receipts from this amount.
+As of December 31, 2024, non-cancelable contracted but unsatisfied or partially satisfied performance obligations that have not yet been recognized is \$86.1 million which includes deferred revenue, amounts that will be invoiced and recognized as revenues in future periods and Flexible Spending Accounts (FSA) commitments, from customers where actual product selection and quantities of specific products are to be determined by customers at a future period.
+The Company expects to recognize \$45.9 million of this balance over the next 12 months and the remainder thereafter.
+FSA commitments amounted to \$2.3 million and \$6.2 million as of December 31, 2024, and 2023, respectively.
+The Company has elected to exclude the potential future royalty receipts from these amounts.